- Every day, approximately 800 women die from preventable causes related to pregnancy and childbirth.

 - unsafe abortion.

 The remainder are caused by or associated with diseases such as malaria, and AIDS during pregnancy.

 Maternal health and newborn health are closely linked.
-More than three million newborn babies die every year, and an additional 2.6 million babies are stillborn.3
+Almost 3 million newborn babies die every year4, and an additional 2.6 million babies are stillborn.5